Why ‘Eight Letters to a Young Writer’ By Teju Cole is a Must-Read

 old and young.
 So, you will forgive me what follows, and perhaps in

 Each of the letters dissects specific issues like simplicity, freedom, voice, inwardness, artistry, home, interviews, and fearlessness.
-These eight issues are foundational building blocks for a writer, upon which his or her writing career will sit.
-They are what determines whether a writer would be a seasonal sensational or an eternal etching on the walls of literature.
+These eight issues are foundational for writers.
+It is upon them that any one of us should build a writing career.
+They are what determines whether a writer would be a seasonal sensation or an eternal etching on the walls of literature.
 Teju Cole talks about these complex things in so easy a way that anyone will comprehend it.

 I must say that the most beautiful part of this book is that it doesn’t leave out adaptation of the tips to our realities as Nigerian writers.
 From the electricity problem to the internet connection wahala to the famous Lagos gridlocks, etc. Teju writes to us all as an insider and his letters will be a good map to guide your navigation around the harsh realities of being a writer in Nigeria.